allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-registration-credential.md

 ## Abstract

-Financial services regulation is based on licenses issued by a publicly appointed authority for a given jurisdiction.
-Licenses allow legal entities to perform activities such holding client money, offer financial advice etc. Typically a record of all issued licensees is maintained centrally in a public registry such as the [FCA register](https://register.fca.org.uk/s/).
+Financial services regulation is based on registrations issued by publicly appointed authorities for a given jurisdiction.
+Registrations together with licenses allow legal entities to perform activities such holding client money, offer financial advice etc. Typically a regulator will maintain a central public registry, for example the [FCA register](https://register.fca.org.uk/s/).

-This ADR describes the structure of a Financial Services License based on the [W3C specification](https://www.w3.org/TR/vc-data-model/) for verifiable credential.
-This credential will be signed by the relevant authority and can be used as proof of identity (for example, when establishing relationships with new clients) and proof that holder can perform claimed services.
+This ADR describes the structure of a Financial Services registration based on the [W3C specification](https://www.w3.org/TR/vc-data-model/) for verifiable credential.
+This credential will be signed by the relevant authority and can be used as proof of identity such as when establishing relationships with new clients or counterparties.

-With respect to Cosmos Cash, any legal person with a suitable license can present this evidence of authority and perform network services, such as:

-* Mint or burn e-money tokens
-* Operate a Decentralized Exchange

 ---

 ## Context

-[ADR-003 defines an issuer module](https://github.com/allinbits/cosmos-cash/blob/main/docs/Explanation/ADR/adr-003-issuer.md).
-One of the actors defined in that ADR was an issuer.
-This issuer would hold a license that gives permissions to perform certain activities.
+[ADR-003](https://github.com/allinbits/cosmos-cash/blob/main/docs/Explanation/ADR/adr-003-issuer.md) identified an `issuer` actor.
+This issuer holds a license that gives permissions to perform certain activities.
 The license is issued by an authority actor: the regulator.

 The use cases of Role-based permissions on-chain extends to other services or protocols.
 For example, exchange and custody services.
 A definition that can extend to these cases would be vital.